brown-agt/lab-stencils/lab08-stencil/README.md

 This lab implements an agent for the Trading Agent Competition (TAC) Ad Exchange game in a simplified one-day format.

+**IMPORTANT: This lab runs on the new AGT server.
+Create a new virtual environment using the steps below.
+Make sure that you read step 3.**

 ## Setup and Installation

 Follow these steps to set up your environment and install the necessary package for the lab.